 Send it back for recycling?
 Yes

-Based in: United Kingdom (ships mostly worldwide)
+Based in: United Kingdom (ships worldwide)

 Certifications: GOTS, OEKO-TEX Standard 100, SA8000

 We’re a single-material brand that focuses on organic basics and affordable sustainable fashion.
-POMP is one of the few completely-free-of-plastic clothing brands out there.
+POMP is one of the few completely-free-from-plastic clothing brands out there.
 On top of that, your pre-loved clothes can be sent back for recycling.
 They add to our circular collection wherein each product is made from 50% recycled cotton and 50% virgin organic cotton.
 Did we mention that all of our cotton is GOTS-certified?
 No exceptions!

 And for the climate activists out there, the Show Your Stripes (SYS) range - with products featuring the famous warming stripes - is a perfect way to raise awareness of climate warming.
 Plus, all (SYS) profits fund rewilding and reforestation projects with Mossy Earth.